SamuelDW/overton/README.md

 2. Looked into the DOM PHP libraries as I've not really done any scraping before.
 I imagined a lot of pattern matching, though being honest, it was more about handling the data afterwards really.
 3. Had a think, wrote down some ideas.
 4. Figured out a baseline plan to at least get things up and running
+5. Get the baseline working.
+Then look at improvements
+6. Have a break, have a KitKat.
+7. Get the metadata out and display it.

 ## Requirements
 1. PHP 8.2